slhck/slhck.github.io/_posts/2017-03-01-rate-control.md

 This is *not* a constant bitrate mode!
 While ABR is technically a VBR mode, it's not much better than specifying a constant bitrate, in that it doesn't reliably deliver good quality.

-**Good for:** Quick and dirty encodes
+**Good for:** Quick (and dirty) encodes
 **Bad for:** Almost anything

 ## Constant Bitrate (CBR)

-If it is a requirement for your use case, you can force the encoder to always use a certain bitrate by enabling the `nal-hrd` option:
+If it is a requirement for your use case, you can force the encoder to always use a certain bitrate.
+The bitrate will always be (roughly) the same, even if it is not needed.
+You can enable it for x264 by setting the `nal-hrd` option:

     ffmpeg -i <input> -c:v libx264 -x264-params "nal-hrd=cbr:force-cfr=1" -b:v 1M -minrate 1M -maxrate 1M -bufsize 2M <output>